Install Auth SDK

 export const wristbandAuth = createWristbandAuth(authConfig);

-Next, you'll use your configured Wristband Auth instance to create the necessary authentication endpoints in your Express server.
+Next, you'll use the Wristband SDK to create the necessary authentication endpoints in your Express server.